 2. Child’s Pose

-When side-lying isn’t helping anymore, child’s pose can be a great alternative.
+If side-lying is no longer comfortable, child’s pose can be another position to try.
 This pose helps the laboring woman relieve pressure off her back, stretches her hips, and is a great position to rest in between contractions and focus on her breath.26

 3. Cat-Cow Pose